Homeland (video game)

-Homeland (ホームランド, hōmurando) is a role-playing video game for the GameCube developed and published by Chunsoft, and was released in Japan on April 29, 2005.
+Homeland (ホームランド, hōmurando) is a role-playing video game for the GameCube developed and published by Chunsoft, which was released in Japan on April 29, 2005.

 The game can be played offline in single-player mode, or online in multiplayer mode over the Internet or on a LAN.
 In online mode, the player can assume the role of gamemaster and create an online game for up to thirty-five other players.
 It is one of only four titles for the GameCube designed for online play.
 It is unique among these games in a number of ways.
 It is the only one where the GameCube itself acts as the server, rather than the player using a central server.
 It is also the only online GameCube game that isn't a Phantasy Star Online title, and the only one not to get a release outside Japan.

 Gameplay

 Homeland features nonlinear gameplay with branching storylines and multiple endings depending upon the player's actions and the number of players, and it features cooperative gameplay especially in multiplayer mode with up to 36 players.

 The player begins by choosing and naming a boy or girl avatar.
 Next, there is an introductory sequence of events in which the player answers a few questions that will determine which two mascots the player will have from the start.
 A mascot is a sort of avatar that the player's avatar transforms into before setting off on an adventure.

 Players begin each new adventure at level 1 and level up as they acquire experience points.
 A distinctive feature of Homeland is the ability of players to join hands and form a chain in order to combine their stats and special attributes.
 Players can be equipped with weapons, shields and accessories, and can carry a very limited number of items.

 In an offline game, the player can summon their other mascots to come and assist them as though they were other players.
 These mascots become their companions and are controlled by the game's AI.
 Companions can be equipped with weapons, shields and accessories, but cannot carry items.